howardbdev/globetrotter-backend/dev-log.md

 - we can think about routes -- adding react router
 - we can think about bringing in a 3rd party css library
 - we can think about creating resources -> trips, comments, any other related data
+- We added functionality around creating trips

+NEED TO CLEAN UP UI/BASIC ROUTES!!

+# 2019-07-02

+- we can think about our initial layout
+- we can think about routes -- adding react router
+- we can think about bringing in a 3rd party css library
+- we can think about creating resources -> trips, comments, any other related data
+- don't send bad data data to the back end

 NEED TO CLEAN UP UI/BASIC ROUTES!!